-Kremlin calls idea Trump and Putin had undisclosed G20 meeting absurd
+Trump and Putin did not have a secret G20 meeting: Kremlin

-MOSCOW (Reuters) - The Kremlin believes it is "absolutely absurd" to describe an informal meeting at the G20 summit between U.S. President Donald Trump and Russian President Vladimir Putin as secret or undisclosed, Russian news agencies reported on Thursday.
+MOSCOW (Reuters) - The Kremlin said on Thursday that U.S. President Donald Trump and Russian President Vladimir Putin did not have "a secret meeting" at the G20 summit earlier this month, but confirmed they did chat informally over dinner.

-A White House official said on Tuesday that Trump and Putin had a previously undisclosed conversation during a dinner for G20 leaders at a summit earlier this month in Germany, causing alarm among some U.S. politicians who are unhappy about Trump's handling of U.S.-Russia relations.
+The Kremlin was responding to questions about a previously undisclosed conversation between Trump and Putin that caused alarm among some U.S. politicians unhappy about Trump's handling of U.S.-Russia relations.

-Trump's interactions with the Russian leader at the summit were scrutinized closely because of allegations that Moscow tried to meddle in the 2016 U.S. presidential election to help Trump win the White House, something Russia flatly denies.
+Trump's interactions with the Russian leader at the summit in Germany were scrutinised closely because of allegations that Moscow tried to meddle in the 2016 U.S. presidential election to help Trump win the White House, something Russia denies.

+When asked about the nature of the G20 dinner chat, Kremlin spokesman Dmitry Peskov told a conference call with reporters: "There was no secret second meeting."

+The two men had chatted informally over dinner, said Peskov, and had discussed adoption.

+Peskov said there were no current plans for a new meeting between Trump and Putin, but there was a chance that such a meeting would occur "at some point."

+Russian news agencies earlier on Thursday had cited Peskov as saying it was "absolutely absurd" to describe the informal dinner conversation between Putin and Trump as secret or undisclosed.

-"The use of a term like 'undercover' or 'secret meeting' raises eyebrows", Kremlin spokesman Dmitry Peskov told state TV, according to Russian news agencies.
+"The use of a term like 'undercover' or 'secret meeting' raises eyebrows", Peskov told state TV, according to the agencies.

 "They had a bilateral meeting that had been officially agreed through diplomatic canals, then they repeatedly exchanged views and remarks on the sidelines.
 There were no undercover or secret meetings and to assert that there were is absolutely absurd," Peskov was quoted as saying.